 I was 10-years-old and life unfolded like laundry on a line.
-We were sheets baked in the wind, our dreams heavy like wet, pilling blankets pinned to wire.
+We were sheets baked in the wind, our dreams heavy like wet, pilling blankets pinned to a wire.
 I was pulled taut between two poles, my mother, my father.
-Fastened in 15 different places — to shame and hope, secrets and fear.
-But, also to God, […]
+Fastened in 15 different places — to shame and hope, secrets, and fear.
+But, also […]

 Yesterday, I caught an interview (taped March 31, 2009) with John Cougar Mellencamp on National Public Radio in which he talks about how he was raised in the Church of the Nazarene.
 My brother shared this fact with me several years ago, but I had totally forgotten about it.
 The Nazarene church is the church […]

 There’s a church in the valley by the wildwood, No lovelier spot in the dale; No place is so dear to my childhood, As the little brown church in the vale. –William S. Pitts, 1857 Growing Up Nazarene When I was little, growing up Nazarene in humble parsonages across the rural south I much preferred […]